 Rod has worked across executive leadership roles in both the private and public sectors, gaining political experience working at Board and council executive governance levels.
 In 2017 he was awarded a Property Council New Zealand Auckland Property People Award for his work and thought-leadership in driving urban design outcomes for Wynyard Quarter.

-It’s this leadership, energy and drive, and his ability to articulate a vision of the future that clients and stakeholders working with him most appreciate, and will be central to his work leading Warren and Mahoney’s Strategic Engagement Team.
+It’s this leadership, energy and drive, and his ability to articulate a vision of the future that clients and stakeholders working with him most appreciate, and will be central to his work leading Warren and Mahoney’s Early Stage Strategy team.
 And what is it that gets him out of bed in the morning?
 “It’s working with communities, teams and groups, learning of their aspirations and helping them realise their dreams.”

 Outside work, Rod is most likely to be found somewhere on or in the water.
 Coming from a keen whanau of ocean goers, he’s a former competitive swimmer and yacht racer and he and his family remain passionate boaties today.